 What it means to be data-driven

 Let’s examine a literal data-driven experience: driving using your smartphone’s maps application.

 The process is straightforward:

 - Allow the app and the supercomputers powering it to calculate possible routes, accounting for traffic and obstructions.

 - Follow the directions and drive to the destination.

 This is what it means to be data-driven.
 Data guides our decisions.
 We trust that mapping software and the supercomputers behind it have better data, more accurate data, and fresher data than we have.
 We use data to guide our decisions about how to get to our destination in the most efficient, effective manner.

 What’s wrong with intuition and instinct?
-What’s so bad about crafting our pitches, our media just from experience?
+What’s so bad about crafting our narratives, media pitches, social media posts and content just from experience?
 Two factors work against doing things the way we’ve always done them.